christianparpart/varnishpurged/Readme.md

 varnishpurged
 =============

-small deamon to purge urls from varnish efficcently
+small c++ app to purge urls from varnish quickly (using a redis-based queue)

 adding purge-jobs/urls